 NOVEL 13: Undead and Unwary

-Betsy has been purposely avoiding her Hellish responsibilities, just as she dodges most other responsibility in her life.
-Although she agreed to be the co-ruler of Hell, she keeps putting the chaotic events of her own life before her promise to her sister.
-Now, Laura is calling her on it.
-Laura claims that people are escaping from Hell and Betsy has to help her fix the situation.
+Betsy has been deliberately avoiding her Hellish responsibilities, just as she dodges other unpalatable responsibilities in her life.
+Although Betsy agreed to be the co-ruler of Hell, she keeps putting the chaotic events of her own life before her promise to her sister.
+Now, Laura is calling her on it, claiming that people are escaping from Hell and that Betsy has to help her fix the situation.
 In the process of reorganizing Hell, Betsy FINALLY shows some signs of maturity—for the very first time in the entire series.

 Betsy spends the entire book moving back and forth between Hell and her weird and wild household.
-Several ongoing issues are resolved, including the whole situation with Nick/Dick's name and her rocky family relationships.
-If you haven't read the previous books in the series, you may find yourself a bit lost because there are many, many flashbacks to characters and events in previous books, with each one referenced in footnotes.
+Several ongoing issues are resolved, including the whole situation with Nick/Dick's name and Betsy's rocky relationships with family members.
+If you haven't read the previous books in the series, you may find yourself a bit lost because there are many, many allusions and flashbacks to characters and events in previous books, with each one referenced in footnotes.

 The final chapters are much better paced than the early ones, mostly because Betsy begins to pull herself together and doesn't let herself get as distracted.
-This is part of her maturation process: focusing on the task at hand instead of using the defense mechanism of constantly changing the subject to avoid unpleasant topics.
-By the end, I was really enjoying the story, especially the well-earned and highly satisfying comeuppances received by some deserving characters.
+This is part of her maturation process: focusing on the task at hand instead of using the defense mechanism of constantly changing the subject to avoid unpleasant topics and tasks.
+By the end, I was really enjoying the story, especially the well-earned and highly satisfying comeuppances doled out to some deserving characters.

 As the book draws to an end, Betsy realizes that she has learned a few valuable life lessons, and I don't think that giving you this quotation will be a spoiler: First, she says, "Okay, I've learned two things this week Be careful what you wish for, and also, I can't do this by myself."
 Later in this scene, she also realizes that her friends know her better than she knows herself, and she expresses her appreciation to them for standing up to her and for her throughout her chaotic adventures.
 That would include all of the quirky eccentrics who make up her household as well as a few characters you wouldn't expect to see on such a list.
 As issues are resolved, Betsy's family relationships undergo tremendous changes, but none that are set in stone—not yet anyway.
 To read an excerpt from Undead and Unwary, click HERE to go to the book's amazon.com page, where you should then click on the cover art at top left.